SatoryKono/ChEMBL_DataAcquisition/README.md

 It also provides helpers for collecting publication metadata from PubMed, Semantic Scholar, OpenAlex and CrossRef.

-Two command line tools are available:
+Three command line tools are available:

 `get_target_data.py`
     Query biological data sources individually or run the combined